 A Summary Document of the draft Plan Strategy is also available to view and download.

-After the period for counter-representations has closed, the council will collate the counter-representations received and publish these on our website.
-All representations will be available for public inspection Monday to Friday 9am to 5pm by contacting the Planning Unit, 2nd floor, Lagan Valley Island, Lisburn, Co.
+After the period for counter-representations has closed, the council will collate the counter-representations received and publish these on our website and make them available for public inspection Monday to Friday 9am to 5pm by contacting the Planning Unit, 2nd floor, Lagan Valley Island, Lisburn, Co.
 Antrim, BT27 4RL.

 After this the council will make contact with the Department for Infrastructure to cause an Independent Examination of the draft Plan Strategy to be held.